BNU-IVC/CCPG/README.md

 (2) Each identity has seven different cloth-changing statuses, which is never seen in previous datasets.

 (3) RGB and silhouettes version data are both available for research purposes **ONLY**.

+(1) It provides 200 identities, including over 16K sequences captured both indoors and outdoors.

+(2) Each identity has seven different cloth-changing statuses, which is a feature not previously seen in other datasets.

+(3) It includes both RGB and silhouette version data, but it is essential to note that it is **ACADEMIC USE ONLY**.

 ## Examples of CCPG